fkobon/bastille/readme.txt

 = Does this theme support any plugins? =

-Acajou includes support for Infinite Scroll in Jetpack.
+Bastille includes support for Infinite Scroll in Jetpack.

 == Changelog ==